simple-samples/simple-servlets/README.md

 `apache-tomcat-9.0.46`
 ### Deployment Dir:
 Set deployment directory to the working directory of your app.
-This should probably be the directory containing the directory `WEB-INF/`.
+This should probably be the webapp/ directory which contains `WEB-INF/`.
 ### Context Path:
 This will be the first part of your URL after the port.
 For example in the following URL the context path is "/CONTEXTPATH": `http://localhost:8080/CONTEXTPATH/...`